juzcho/Module_7_Challenge_-Web_Application_ETF_Analyzer/README.md

 * [PyVizlot](https://pyviz.org/) -  Python visualization package that provides a single platform for accessing multiple visualization libraries.
 Two of the libraries are:

+    * [plotly.express](https://plotly.com/python/plotly-express/) - This was used for data visualizatio for a rapid figure generation.

     * [hvPlot](https://hvplot.holoviz.org/index.html) -  This was used to be able to have an interactive plotting tool such as a line/bar graph.

 * [Numpy](https://numpy.org/install/) - This provides the ability to work with arrays and use different mathematical calculations  on arrays.

 * [Sqlalchemy version 1.3.20](https://anaconda.org/anaconda/sqlalchemy) - This is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.

+* [Voilà](https://github.com/voila-dashboards/voila) - This will allow us to view our ETF Analyzer on the web.

 ---